RTIInternational/harness-vue-bootstrap/docs/components/charts-and-tables/interactiveTable.md

 # Interactive Table
 [[toc]]
 ## Basic Example
 A basic `<InteractiveTable>` element using [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/forms/) for styling.
 This component takes an array of objects and renders a 508-compliant data table where each key/value pair corresponds to a column header/value.
 If the data is not in this format, you can include a `tableAdapter` function that accepts your data and transforms it into the necessary format.
 This tabular data is searchable, sortable, and paginated, either through the built-in functionality or through developer-defined functionality in the `loadData()` function.
-For more information on the `tablleAdapter` function, check out the harness documentation on [Defining Charts](https://www.harnessjs.org/getting-started/usage.html#defining-charts)
+For more information on Harness-Vue `tableAdapter` functions see the [section on Structured Data and Tables](https://next.harnessjs.org/usage/charts.html#structured-data-and-tables) in the Harness-Vue documentation.

 <InteractiveTable :chart="{ key: 'exampleTable2' }" :numRowOptions="[5, 10, 25]" :defaultSortColumn="'Transformed key'" />